ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 If the value of U is much bigger (e.g. 5 million) then this would permit I = (log_2(5000000/5000)-1)/2 ~= 4 issuers.

+## Allowing more Issuers

+Using the recommendations in {{more-issuers}}, it is possible to tolerate larger number of Issuers if Clients in the ecosystem ensure that they only store tokens for a small number of them.
+In particular, if Clients limit their storage of redemption tokens to the bound implied by I, then prevents a malicious verifier from triggering redemptions for all Issuers in the ecosystem.

 # Extension integration policy {#extensions}

 The Privacy Pass protocol and ecosystem are both intended to be receptive to extensions that expand the current set of functionality.
-In
-{{draft-davidson-pp-protocol}}, some points are made about how implementing the Privacy Pass API can be instantiated using different underlying primitives.

 As specified in {{draft-davidson-pp-protocol}}, all extensions to the Privacy Pass protocol SHOULD be specified as separate documents that modify the content of this document in some way.
 We provide guidance on the type of modifications that are possible in the following.

-Aside from the underlying protocol, extensions MAY modify the protocol interfaces from the definition in this document.
-Such extensions MUST document exactly which interfaces are changed and any new message formats that arise.
-Any such extension should also come with a detailed analysis of the privacy impacts of the extension, why these impacts are justified, and guidelines on changes to the parametrization in
+Any such extension should also come with a detailed analysis of the privacy impacts of the extension, why these impacts are justified, and guidelines on changes to the parametrization in {{parametrization}}.
-{{parametrization}}.
-Similarly, extensions MAY also add new Server running modes, if applicable, to those that are documented in
+Similarly, extensions MAY also add new Server running modes, if applicable, to those that are documented in {{running-modes}}.
-{{running-modes}}.

 Any extension to the Privacy Pass protocol must adhere to the guidelines specified in {{key-mgmt}} for managing Issuer public key data.